Metro Red Line (Minnesota): Stations and transit way

 Cedar Avenue was reconstructed with new bus shoulder lanes for easier travel between Downtown Minneapolis and Lakeville.
 The transit way begins at Mall of America and heads towards Eagan, Apple Valley and Lakeville with bus shoulder lanes on both sides of Cedar Avenue, making it easier to bypass traffic.
 Stations were designed with bus pull-offs to allow buses to pass other buses picking up and dropping off passengers.
 Buses in the 12 ft reinforced shoulder lanes are allowed to travel up to 15 mph faster than regular traffic as long as they are within the speed limit.

 At Cedar Grove, buses used to exit the highway to use Cedar Grove Transit Station.
 This routing added about 10 minutes on a round trip which lowered ridership.
 A center-median Cedar Grove station serving the Red Line opened May 20, 2017.
 This reduced travel time, as buses no longer exit the freeway.
 The 300-foot climate-controlled walkway over Cedar Avenue connects the new station to the existing transit station.
 The passenger platform and walkway cost $15 million with $10.4 coming from the Counties Transit Improvement Board, $3.3 from the state of Minnesota, and $1.3 million from Dakota County.
 The addition of the station was estimated to add 40,000 annual rides to the Red Line and save $293,000 in annual operational costs.

 Stations at 140th St and 147th St were included to serve local businesses and neighborhoods.
 Apple Valley elected officials were concerned about the lack of parking lots at the stations and that riders would park at local businesses and side streets.
 After population and employment projections for the corridor were shrunk during the Great Recession, station designs shrunk and planned skyway connections over Cedar Ave removed due to lower ridership projections.
 Despite pressure from the city of Apple Valley, the Met Council and Dakota County decided to not construct skyway connections but allowed the station at 147th St to be designed to allow for a future skyway connection.
-Apple Valley has applied for federal funding through the Met Council to construct the 147th St skyway in 2016, 2018, 2020, and 2022.
+Apple Valley has applied for federal funding through the Met Council to construct the 147th St skyway in 2016, 2018, 2020, and 2022 under the Transit Modernization category.
+The Minnesota legislature included $7 million to construct the skyway in their 2023 session.
 Dakota County has applied through the same funding source for a pedestrian and bicycle bridge at 140th St in 2018, 2020, and 2022.
+The $2.9 million project was awarded $2 million as part of the 2022 grant cycle.

 A redesign of the Mall of America station was estimated to reduce travel times by 2-4 minutes.

-From the route's opening on June 22, 2013, until May 19, 2017, northbound Red Line buses used to make an additional stop outside of the Mall of America at 28th Avenue Station.
+From the route's opening on June 22, 2013, until May 19, 2017, northbound Red Line buses used to make an additional stop outside of the Mall of America at 30th Avenue Station.